 \subsection{Image Generation and Editing}

-Image generation and editing have become central components of modern generative modeling, forming the foundation for controllable video and 3D synthesis.
+Image generation and editing are the two core problems in generative modeling and form the foundation for controllable video and 3D synthesis.
 The early approaches relied on Generative Adversarial Networks (GANs) \cite{goodfellow2020gan, kang2023scalinggan, huang2024deadgan} and Variational Autoencoders (VAEs) \cite{kingma2013vae, van2017vqvae}, which were later surpassed by higher-quality diffusion-based methods such as DDPM \cite{ho2020ddpm} and Stable Diffusion \cite{rombach2022sd}.
-The introduction of these models marked a significant step towards scalable text-to-image generation \cite{song2020ddim, ramesh2022dalle2, saharia2022imagen}.
+The introduction of these models enabled scalable text-to-image generation \cite{song2020ddim, ramesh2022dalle2, saharia2022imagen}.

 More recent progress in text-to-image modeling has been driven by the emergence of Rectified Flow \cite{liu2023rectifiedflow} and Diffusion Transformers (DiT) \cite{peebles2023dit}, which underpin several state-of-the-art systems, including FLUX.1 \cite{blackforestlabs_flux1dev_2024}, Stable Diffusion 3 \cite{esser2024sd3}, and Qwen-Image \cite{wu2025qwenimagetechnicalreport}.
-The advantageous properties of these frameworks—such as stable training and expressive conditioning—have enabled the natural extension of diffusion-based methods to the image editing domain, as demonstrated by \cite{rout2025semanticedit, labs2025fluxkontext, qwen_image_edit_2025}.
+Their stable training and expressive conditioning have also made them effective when applied to image editing \cite{rout2025semanticedit, labs2025fluxkontext, qwen_image_edit_2025}.